-One hundred and fifty Royal Air Force personnel are on Baltic Air Policing duties in Lithuania this summer, as part of Operation Azotize.
+One hundred and fifty Royal Air Force personnel have been on Baltic Air Policing duties in Lithuania this summer, as part of Operation Azotize.

-Personnel are on high readiness to react to any aircraft that causes concern in Baltic airspace.
+Personnel were on high readiness to react to any aircraft that causes concern in Baltic airspace or enters it without permission.

-The UK and Spain are both on duty in Lithuania, with Typhoons from RAF Lossiemouth working alongside Spanish Air Force F-18s at Šiauliai Air Base.
+The UK and Spain were both on duty in Lithuania, with Typhoons from RAF Lossiemouth working alongside Spanish Air Force F-18s at Šiauliai Air Base.

-Meanwhile, French colleagues share the load by covering Estonia.
+Meanwhile, French colleagues shared the load by covering Estonia.

-“We have actually deployed a cross section of the Royal Air Force," said Wing Commander, Stu Gwinnutt.
+"We have actually deployed a cross section of the Royal Air Force," said Wing Commander, Stu Gwinnutt, speaking earlier in Op Azotize.

 "We’ve got everything you need to get those Typhoon aircraft in the air.